 - Petrol Pipe: Can be used to take out petrol from other vehicle in case you run dry and someone else is ready to lend you some; enough to reach next gas station

 The real question however is do you really need a luggage carrier?
-The answer to that is while it is really of convenience, you do not absolutely need it.
-I have been on numerous rides so far; some of which lasted for weeks and I never had the need of getting a luggage carrier installed.
-All that you need to know is how to secure your bags on both sides of the bike; and on rear seat as well if riding without a pillion.
+The answer to that is that while it is really of great convenience, you do not absolutely need it.
+I have been on numerous rides so far; some of which lasted for weeks and I never needed getting a luggage carrier installed.
+All that you need to know is how to secure your bags on both sides of the bike and on rear seat as well if riding without a pillion.

 Two things I would recommend to buy here.
-First is a few good quality bungee cords and second is a few meters of nylon rope.
-First tie your bags on the motorcycle using the nylon rope and then secure it with bungee cords; or the other way around.
+First are a few good quality bungee cords and second is a few meters long nylon rope.
+First, tie your bags on the motorcycle using the nylon rope and then secure it with bungee cords, or the other way around.

 Riding Gear for Ladakh

 A question I often get asked is whether a riding gear or suit is required.
 This is really more of a personal choice.
 I have never used it myself because while riding to a place like Ladakh, you anyways have a thick windproof jacket on the top and a thermal and trouser on the bottom.

 How to carry spare Fuel for Ladakh